inbn/component-gallery/src/content/tabs.md

 ## Description

-A tabbed interface consists of the **tab list** containing the **tab elements**, along the top or side of the **tab panels** which contain the content.
+A tabbed interface consists of two key parts:

+- the **tab list** containing the tab elements, along the top or side of…
+- the **tab panels** which contain the content.

-Each tab panel has an associated tab element, that when activated, displays the panel.
+Each tab panel has an associated tab in the tab list, that when activated, displays the panel.
 Only one panel of content is shown at any one time.

-Tabs are an example of an [interface metaphor](https://en.wikipedia.org/wiki/Interface_metaphor), based on the tabs attached to the top of folders used inside filing cabinets.
-They act like a table of contents for the content within.
+Tabs are an example of an [interface metaphor](https://en.wikipedia.org/wiki/Interface_metaphor), named after the tabs attached to the top of folders used inside filing cabinets.
+Each tab is given a label based on the documents inside its corresponding folder.
 Like their real-world namesake tabbed interfaces allow a user to see the outline of a larger set of data at a glance and quickly navigate to the desired section.

 ## Usage guidelines

 ### Layout

+- The main benefit of tabs is to allow a large amount of information to be displayed in a limited space.

 - Be conscious that when you’re using tabs, you’re hiding content.
 This not only makes it less discoverable for sighted users, but also for users of assistive technology like screen readers.